Khaliq-ur-Rehman

-Khaleeq Ur Rehman Khattak is a Pakistani politician who is an experienced member of the Provincial Assembly of Khyber Pakhtunkhwa representing the Pakistan Tehreek-e-Insaf (PTI) from PK-87 Nowshera-III.
+Khaleeq Ur Rehman Khattak (born 9 July 1977) is a Pakistani politician who is an experienced member of the Provincial Assembly of Khyber Pakhtunkhwa representing the Pakistan Tehreek-e-Insaf (PTI) from PK-87 Nowshera-III.
 He served as Provincial Minister of Excise, Taxation & Narcotics Control for Khyber Pakhtunkhwa in the Gandapur ministry.
 He hails from Dag Ismail Kheil, Pabbi, Nowshera.

 He won three consecutive elections in 2013, 2018 and 2024 under the constituencies of PK-12, PK 65 and PK-87 Nowshera defeating a prominent ANP Leader Mian Iftikhar Hussain and prominent PTI-P Leader Pervez Khattak.
 He served as Advisor to the Chief Minister on Excise and Taxation in 2021 and additionally has overseen the Ministry of Higher Education and Department of Food.

 Political career

-Electoral History
+Electoral history

 Khaliq-ur-Rehman entered politics in 2006 and unsuccessfully contested in the 2008 Pakistani general election.
 He is a three-time MPA in the Provincial Assembly of Khyber Pakhtunkhwa, having served from 2013 to 2018 after his successful election from PK-12 Nowshera in the 2013 Khyber Pakhtunkhwa provincial election as a PTI candidate, while also serving from 2018 to 2023 after his election victory from PK-65 Nowshera in the 2018 Khyber Pakhtunkhwa provincial election as a PTI candidate.
 He then successfully was elected as an Independent PTI-backed candidate from PK-87 Nowshera-III after gaining 44,762 votes and defeating PTI-P Leader Pervez Khattak, who received 18,176.